tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is EMPTY; AMENDED the value of dc:type if it can be unambiguously interpreted as a term name in the bdq:sourceAuthority; otherwise NOT_AMENDED bdq:sourceAuthority is "DCMI Type Vocabulary" {[http://purl.org/dc/terms/DCMIType]} {"DCMI Type Vocabulary List Of Terms" [https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2010-10-11/]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dc:type is EMPTY; AMENDED the value of dc:type if it can be unambiguously interpreted as a term name in the bdq:sourceAuthority; otherwise NOT_AMENDED

 ### Information Elements

 Acted Upon:
 dc:type

+### Source Authorities and Default Parameter Values

+bdq:sourceAuthority is "DCMI Type Vocabulary" {[http://purl.org/dc/terms/DCMIType]} {"DCMI Type Vocabulary List Of Terms" [https://www.dublincore.org/specifications/dublin-core/dcmi-type-vocabulary/2010-10-11/]}

 ### Examples